Modern IT systems drive digitisation in the insurance industry

-Increasingly, customers expect comprehensive digital services around contract management.
+Increasingly, customers expect comprehensive digital services around policy management.
 The need to digitally connect sales partners, coupled with escalating cost pressures due to a low-interest phase, are leading to a conflict of goals in the insurance industry in terms of long-term IT development.
 Modern, powerful IT is a prerequisite for the future viability of insurers, as well as a high cost factor.

 Maximise your opportunities

 At the same time, process automation is opening up numerous opportunities to take advantage of growth, as it increases productivity and customer satisfaction while meeting regulatory requirements.